 And it’s true.
-As a micro business owner you’re already juggling a stack of work, and are probably more than reluctant to take on something else that will put pressure on your tight schedule.
+As a business owner you’re already juggling a stack of work.
+As a result, you’re probably more than a little reluctant to take on something else that will put pressure on your tight schedule.

-However, it could be worth your effort.
+However, focusing on your blog could be worth your effort.
 Here are 7 reasons why:

 - Your blog can turn into a highly efficient and cost-effective marketing tool.

 - Lots of quality, fresh content is highly valued by Google and can help drive organic traffic to your site.

 - Customers buying habits have changed.
 They are more likely to research before they buy or even enquire, and a blog can help you get noticed amongst the noise.